Tag Archives: Fort Morgan

 Morgan’s remaining GPF, head on.
 Yes, double solid rubber wheels on each side.
 (Photo: Chris Eger)

 The gun still at Morgan is on M1918 carriage No. 429, one of the 626 U.S.-made produced under a license from Schneider/Puteaux.
 Another 577 were purchased from the French directly.
-All U.S.-made carriages were manufactured by Minneapolis Steel from built-up steel alloy.
+All U.S.-made carriages were manufactured by Minneapolis Steel from a built-up steel alloy.
 (Photo: Chris Eger)

 Her tube is No. 1073, Watervliet Arsenal production.
 All gun tubes for U.S.-made M1917/18s were made by either Watervliet or Bullard Engineering Works and marked as such on the muzzle.
 (Photo: Chris Eger)